North Utica, Illinois

 North Utica, often known as Utica, is a village in Utica Township, LaSalle County, Illinois.
 The population was 1,323 at the 2020 census.
 It is part of the Ottawa Micropolitan Statistical Area.

 While North Utica is the proper name for the city, advertising on nearby Interstates 80 and 39 refers to the village by its original name, Utica.
 In addition, people who live in the area, official Interstate signage, and signs indicating the city limits all refer to the town as Utica.

 History

-The town of Utica had previously been established on the banks of the Illinois River near the Indian village of Kaskaskia during the 1830s, but flooding and the construction of the Illinois and Michigan Canal a few miles north encouraged redevelopment of the village there as North Utica.
+The town of Utica had previously been established on the banks of the Illinois River near the Indian village Kaskaskia during the 1830s, but flooding and the construction of the Illinois and Michigan Canal a few miles north encouraged redevelopment of the village there as North Utica.

 2004 tornado

 An F3 tornado struck Utica on April 20, 2004, heavily damaging the downtown business district, causing $8 million in damage and killing 8, with another indirect fatality officially recognized by the village.